 • Traffic circles or roundabouts

-The traffic calming techniques used vary based on the type of street, whether the street is residential street (20 mph) or arterial street (25 mph or over).
+The traffic techniques used vary based on the type of street, whether the street is residential street (20 mph) or arterial street (25 mph or over).
 Most of the traffic calming techniques listed above are better suited to arterial streets with higher traffic speeds and volumes.

-Traffic calming features such as bump outs and pedestrian refuges are generally installed as part of larger street improvement projects but may also be considered to address specific safety problems on a case-by-case basis.
+Traffic features such as bump outs and pedestrian refuges are generally installed as part of larger street improvement projects but may also be considered to address specific safety problems on a case-by-case basis.

-Additional traffic calming features including speed bumps or humps and Paint the Pavement may also be used on residential streets.
+Additional traffic features including speed bumps or humps and Paint the Pavement may also be used on residential streets.
 Speed bumps/humps are rarely used because they are expensive to build and maintain and cannot be installed on all types of streets due to state rules.

 Residential Streets